kopancek/devx-scratch/2022/support/log.snb.md

 ## 2022-18-10

-Beatrix had asked us over a month ago to add a missing environment variable, `VSCODE_OPENVSX_TOKEN` to the CI agents.
+@sanderginn Beatrix had asked us over a month ago to add a missing environment variable, `VSCODE_OPENVSX_TOKEN` to the CI agents.
 This token [is needed](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/vscode/scripts/publish.ts?L28) in conjunction with `VSCODE_MARKETPLACE_TOKEN` (which was set already) to run the publish job in CI.

 ## 2022-10-10